Cheesy Grilled Potatoes

 - Are cheesy grilled potatoes gluten free?
 Yes this recipe is gluten free.
 All Cabot cheeses are naturally gluten-free and lactose-free.

 - What can I do with leftover potatoes?
-I highly recommend taking any leftover cheesy potatoes and making an epic breakfast hash.
+I highly recommend taking any leftovers and making an epic breakfast hash.
 Simply add the potatoes to a hot skillet on the stove over high heat with a little bit of oil.
 Over high heat the potatoes will crisp up quickly.
 Serve a sunny side up egg on top for a seriously delicious breakfast!

 - Can you make the potatoes in the oven?
 Yes, if you don’t have a grill available, you can cook the potatoes in the oven.
 Preheat the oven to 400°F. Place the potatoes on a foil lined baking sheet and into the oven for 20 minutes.
 Remove and top with the cheese.
 Switch the oven over to broiler on low.
 Place the potatoes back in the oven on a middle rack for 5 minutes.